 Giorgia moved from Milan, Italy to New York in 2012 and is still in her honeymoon with the city.

-She is an information designer.
+She is an information designer, artist and entrepreneur.

 Stefanie moved from Denver, Colorado to London in 2004 and after undertaking an MA Communication Design at Central Saint Martin's College of Art and Design, never left (her accent has gone wrong somewhere in the mid-Atlantic, admittedly).